antra-tess/obliqueme/README.md

 MODEL_TYPE=base  # or 'instruct'
 MODEL_NAME=meta-llama/Meta-Llama-3.1-405B

+# Optional: Model quantization (e.g., 'bf16' for some models)
+# Leave empty if not supported by your model
+MODEL_QUANTIZATION=

 # For instruct models only
 INSTRUCT_SYSTEM_PROMPT=The assistant is in CLI simulation mode, and responds to the user's CLI commands only with outputs of the commands.
 INSTRUCT_USER_PREFIX=<cmd>cat untitled.log</cmd>